Vanilagy/Marbleland/docs/api.md

 	lovedCount: number,

 	hasCustomCode: boolean,
-	datablockCompatibility: 'mbg' | 'mbw' | 'pq' // Which variant of Marble Blast this level's datablocks are compatible with
+	datablockCompatibility: 'mbg' | 'mbw' | 'pq', // Which variant of Marble Blast this level's datablocks are compatible with

-	isFeatured: boolean,
+	curationScore: number, // Cumulative curator score
 }
 ```